 The Cumberland Trail is divided into 15 SEGMENTS.
 Each Segment may have one or more SECTIONS.

 The Piney River Trailhead, which is the northern terminus of the Piney River Segment, will one day also be the southern terminus of The Falls Segment.
-This segment of the CT as yet has no designated route but will likely travel up Soak Creek Gorge past Hinch Mountain to Jewett Road to connect with the Grassy Cove Segment, a distance of 13.4 miles estimated by on-the-ground scouting.
+This segment of the CT as yet has no designated route but will likely travel up Soak Creek Gorge past Hinch Mountain to Jewett Road to connect with the Grassy Cove Segment via a trail into Head of the Sequatchie, a distance of 13.4 miles estimated by on-the-ground scouting.